langchain-ai/agents-from-scratch-ts/README.md

 ### 2. Environment Setup

-Create a `.env` file in the root of the project and add your OpenAI API key:
+Copy the `.env.example` file to  `.env` file in the root of the project and add your OpenAI API key:

 ```
 OPENAI_API_KEY=your_api_key_here
 ```
+it is recommended to also add your langsmith api key, and langsmith_project name to be able to analyze your graph traces in Langsmith.

 ### 3. Run the Agent